What Is a Soft Sensor?

 You may be wondering what is meant by the term “Soft sensor”?
 Perhaps it has something to do with the material qualities of the sensor?
 Maybe this type of sensor can only be mounted on soft materials?
 Definitely not.
 This article will provide you with an overview of what is meant by “Soft sensors” and how they can help monitor your critical process measurements.

 The term “Soft sensor” can be strikingly new to some people.
-It might be a surprise that this term was already in use way back in the 1990s when, for example, UReason’s own Jules Oudmans implemented “Soft sensors” on refining processes where the measurement of the refined product quality was not available directly in the process.
+It might be a surprise that this term was already in use way back in the 1990s when, for example, Jules Oudmans, our Director Consultancy, implemented “Soft sensors” on refining processes where the measurement of the refined product quality was not available directly in the process.
 But what is a “Soft sensor”?

 EY’s report on Smart sensors as drivers of Industry 4.0 gives the following definition: “Soft sensors are software-based models that can use algorithms to process hundreds of measurements simultaneously, and in doing so, predict parameters that cannot be measured directly.
 The results can be continuously updated and presented to a process operator.”